lilaq-project/lilaq-project.github.io/docs/quickstart.md

 ## Ticks

-Lilac tries to automatically find a good distance and distribution for axis ticks.
+Lilaq tries to automatically find a good distance and distribution for axis ticks.
 However, in some cases the algorithm might produce suboptimal results or a specific configuration is required.

 There are different level of tick customization, ascending both in power and complexity
 - [options like `tick-distance`](#tick-distance)